himanibirhade/Sample_PDF_Viewer_Application/Sample How-to Guide for PDF Viewer.md

 To select and copy text:
 1. Click and hold your cursor at the start of the desired text to select it.
 Drag the mouse cursor over the text you want to choose while continuing to hold the mouse button.
 The selected text is highlighted.
 2. After selecting the desired text, right-click on the highlighted portion.
-Click the `Copy` option from the context menu.
-The selected text is now copied to your clipboard.
+Click the `Copy` option from the context menu, which copies the selected text to your clipboard.
 3. Open another application, such as a word processor or text editor, and right-click within the application.
 Click the `Paste` option from the context menu to paste the copied text.

 > Keep in mind that copying text from a PDF document retains the document's formatting.
 Adjust the formatting as desired in the destination application.